sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Consider using `303 See Other` to redirect after a POST request, directing the client to retrieve the resource at a different URL.
+### Consider using `303 See Other` to redirect after a POST request, directing the client to retrieve the resource at a different URL
 Use the `303 See Other` status code is used to indicate that the server has successfully processed a POST request, and the client should retrieve the resulting resource by making a GET request to the URL specified in the Location header.
 This status code is typically used to prevent the client from resubmitting the same POST request if the user refreshes the page